GClunies/noaa_coops/README.md

 ```

 ### Getting Observed or Predicted Data
-Station data can be retrieved using the `.get_data` method on the `Station`
+Station data can be retrieved using the `.get_data` method on a `Station`
 class object.
 Data is returned as a Pandas DataFrame for easy use and analysis.
 Data types are listed on the [NOAA CO-OPS Data API](https://tidesandcurrents.noaa.gov/api/#products).
-The currently supported data types for retrieval are:
+The data types currently supported for retrieval with `noaa_coops` are:

     - Currents
     - Observed water levels